WHAT IS A CHILLER & HOW DOES IT WORK?

 Vapor Compressor Chillers

-This type of chiller uses refrigerants to cool process fluids and spaces.
-A compressor is used as the driving force to pump refrigerant around the system.
+This type of chiller uses refrigerants to cool fluids or spaces, with a compressor acting as the driving force in the system.

 Vapor Absorption Chillers